 What you need to know about COVID-19.

 We join in prayer with others throughout the Church during these challenging times.
 If you need assistance, call us at 800-773-7752 (800-PRESPLAN).
 Our service representatives are working remotely to continue to serve you, and we have temporarily modified our business hours to Monday through Friday, 8:30 a.m. to 5 p.m.
 ET.
 We are not able to receive mail at our 2000 Market Street office while it is closed; please email us at firstname.lastname@example.org or send a message through the Benefits Connect message center.

-Effective immediately, all three medical options (PPO, EPO, and HDHP) will pay 100 percent of the cost — you pay no deductible, copay, or copayment — for coronavirus testing when done by a network provider.
+Effective immediately, all three medical options (PPO, EPO, and HDHP) will pay 100 percent of the cost — you pay no deductible, copay, or copayment — for coronavirus testing (diagnostic and antibody testing ordered by your physician).
 If you’re enrolled in Medicare Supplement, Medicare pays 100 percent of the cost for lab testing for the coronavirus.
 The plan does not cover COVID-19 testing for employment purposes; for example, an employer screens all employees before they return to the workplace.

 In addition, if you are enrolled in the PPO, EPO, or HDHP option, all copays, deductibles, and copayments when using Teladoc through July 31, 2020, will be waived.
 The Board will re-evaluate this decision every 30 days.

 Employers may allow employees to make midyear changes to their medical coverage during the COVID-19 national emergency.
 Midyear changes to spending account elections may also be allowed.
 For details, call the Board and speak to an employer services representative.